 The following requirements apply to all applicants.

 - Must be legally blind in both eyes.
-Fill out and submit the Confirmation of Legal Blindness form.
+Fill out and submit the Confirmation of Legal Blindness PDF form.

 - Must be residing in the United States, the District of Columbia, or Puerto Rico.